 Cannabis laws in Washington

 The US is governed by federal and state laws.
 This article covers the cannabis laws in the state of Washington.
-For US federal laws, please visit our other article.

 Can you possess and use cannabis in Washington?